-All patients both adults and children across Canada who have been diagnosed with a neuromuscular disease are able to join the registry.
+Anyone across Canada who has been diagnosed with a neuromuscular disease is able to join the registry.
 Patients living outside the cities with affiliated clinics, or those not currently seeing a neuromuscular specialist, can register by contacting the CNDR National Office at the University of Calgary at 1-877-401-4494.

 For more information about the registry please visit www.cndr.org.